bl4ckj4c/PlanB/README.md

 - Route `/error`: page handling a device that is using a desktop browser, showing an error message

 ## Database
 The database is implemented using Firebase and its APIs.
-In order to run the project is needed to add the configuration file following the absolute path (starting from the root folder of the repository): `planb/src/firebase-client/config.js`.
-The configuration file can be found as a GitHub issue, in order to avoid pushing it directly inside the repository for security reasons.
 ### Tables
 - Table `Games` is used to store the predefined game list used in the `/addgame` page.
 It contains `Categories` `Description` `Difficulty` `Duration` `ImageId` `PlayersMax` `PlayersMin` `Rules` `Title`
 - Table `SuggestGame` is used to store the suggest game requests.
 It contains `Description` `Title`